Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Optimistic search for a single change point

-In Algorithm~\ref{Alg:aOS} we propose \emph{advanced optimistic search} that improves on the naive version to tackle also unbalanced cases with the change point very close to the boundary.
-The main idea is to check a preliminary set of dyadic locations (up to rounding) to localize the change point approximately and then apply naive optimistic search in a suitable (balanced) neighborhood around the preliminary estimate in order to achieve a better localization.
+In \cref{Alg:aOS} we propose \emph{advanced optimistic search} (aOS) that improves on the naive version to tackle also unbalanced cases with the change point {being} very close to the boundary.
+The main idea is to check a preliminary set of dyadic locations (up to rounding) to localize the change point approximately and then apply OS in a suitable (balanced) neighborhood around the preliminary estimate in order to achieve a better localization.
 The preliminary estimate and the two locations marking its neighborhood are chosen from the dyadic locations, namely, as the location of the biggest gain as well as the closest dyadic neighbors thereof (to the left and to the right).
-This leads to a ``triangular structure'' for the gains of the three selected locations, where the probe point in the middle is guaranteed to have a gain at least as high as the boundaries.
-This essential property is afterwards maintained in the consecutive steps of naive optimistic search.
-Intuitively, as the dyadic points cover more points on the boundaries, the advanced search is suitable even in very unbalanced scenarios where the naive version fails.
-From a theoretical perspective, this modification even leads to minimax optimality as follows.
+Intuitively, as the dyadic points are denser on the boundaries, the advanced search is suitable even in very unbalanced scenarios where the naive version fails.
+From a theoretical perspective, this modification leads to minimax optimality.